 Both low GI and low carb diets are concerned to a certain degree with fats.
 However, low GI diets tend to promote the avoidance of fat, saturated fat in particular, whilst low carb diets, and most notably, the Atkins Diet, do not.
 (What is not often recognised is that the Atkins and other low carb diets have always paid attention to fat - but they distinguish between 'good' and 'bad fats'.
 For instance, olive oil and fish oils and certain saturated fats are 'good' fats, while trans fats (hydrogenated oils) are 'bad' fats.
 Unfortunately, saturated fat got the blame for the wrongdoings of trans fats years ago, before it was recognised that there was more than just one type of saturated fat.
 This fact is now becoming more widely recognised.)

-Another way to look at it is that everything allowed on a low carb diet is permitted on a low GI Diet* - because foods that are low in carbs cannot have much of a glycemic effect.
-So the low GI dieter can for instance use recipes developed originally with low carbers in mind.
-(However, it does not necessarily work the other way round - many GI diet recipes are fine for low carbers, but some of them may contain a higher level of carbs than the individual can tolerate, if he/she is very carb-sensitive.)
+A low carb diet is more restrictive than a low GI (or low GL) diet, but everything allowed on a low carb diet is generally permitted on a low GI Diet (because foods that are low in carbs cannot have much of a glycemic effect).
+So the low GI dieter can for instance use recipes developed originally with low carbers in mind, such as those in the Low Carb is Easy Cookbook.

 - We should be feasting on FAT - Fast Diet author Dr Michael Mosley says he was wrong to believe saturated fat is bad